This tutorial will show you how to install the Raspberry Pi Pico toolchain on Windows 10 for C and C++ development.

 When we build Pico projects, we need to compile the elf2uf2 and pioasm tools from source.
 These tools run on our computer (not the target RP2040 microcontroller), and we need a native compiler and linker.
 The original Getting Started guide has us install Build Tools for Visual Studio to get a Windows compiler (cl.exe), linker (link.exe), and make tool (nmake.exe).
 We’re going to use the open-source GNU suite (e.g. gcc, ld, make) for Windows instead.

-[Updated Apr 19, 2022] Note: at this time, the MinGW (.exe) installer appears to be broken.
+[Update Apr 19, 2022] Note: at this time, the MinGW (.exe) installer appears to be broken.
 You will likely see the error message “The file has been downloaded incorrectly!”
-As a result, I have updated the portion below to download only the MinGW-W64 GCC files (tested with v8.1.0), as that’s all we need to compile Pico programs.
+As a result, I have updated the portion below to download only the MinGW-W64 GCC files (tested with v8.1.0), as that’s all we need to compile Pico programs (this no longer applies, as I have updated the instructions–see Sep 27, 2024 update).

-Use 7-Zip to unzip it into the C:\VSARM\mingw directory.
-Uncheck the named unzip directory so that when everything unzips, you should have C:\VSARM\mingw\mingw32.
+Unzip the file into the C:\VSARM\mingw directory.
+Windows 11 should be able to handle .7z files natively now.
+If not, you can download the 7-zip utility.
+Uncheck the named unzip directory so that when everything unzips, you should have C:\VSARM\mingw\mingw64.

 When it’s done, open a Windows Command Prompt and enter the following into the terminal: